FAForever/java-ice-adapter/README.md

---gpgnet-port arg (=0)               set the port of internal GPGNet server --lobby-port arg (=0)                set the port the game lobby should use for incoming UDP packets from the PeerRelay --log-directory arg                  set a log directory to write ice_adapter_0 log files --debug-window                       activate the debug window if JavaFX is available
+--gpgnet-port arg (=0)               set the port of internal GPGNet server --lobby-port arg (=0)                set the port the game lobby should use for incoming UDP packets from the PeerRelay --log-directory arg                  set a log directory to write ice_adapter_0 log files --force-relay                        force the usage of relay candidates only --debug-window                       activate the debug window if JavaFX is available
 ```